Tips for Internship Interviews

 It also shows that you can see a problem and work through it.

-This question helps the employer determine whether they can trust you to be a loyal employee.
+This question helps the employer determine whether they can trust you to be loyal.

-By giving you a reason, they’re showing that they understand that people have a variety of reasons for wanting to work for a particular company.
+You a reason, they show that they understand that people have various reasons for wanting to work for a particular company.

 Practice for the interview

-The most important part of the interview is your performance.
+Your performance is the most important part of the interview.
 If you show up unprepared, you may not get the job.

-When you prepare for the interview, you must ensure that your appearance is flawless.
-Your outfit, hairstyle, and accessories should be on point.
+When you prepare for the interview, you must ensure that your flawless appearance, hairstyle, and accessories should be on point.

 You should also prepare your responses.
 Think about what questions the interviewer might ask you.
 Answer them confidently, and keep your answers brief and to the point.